 “The set of her jaw said angry, and her eyes spoke of fear.
 But behind the fear, pulsing from within and reflected in the way she held her shoulders, lived strength.” – The Sound of the Stones

-Why should we read your book?
+Why should we buy an essay online now?
 What does it have that sets it apart from others in the genre?

 “Don’t write what you think will sell.
 Write what you want to read.” – Beth Hammond